 A great book about pitching.
 While many of the examples are from very large companies with large budgets, it is still packed with great advice.

 This book is not geared specifically to agencies, but the Entrepreneurial Operating System that is outlined in the book is an amazing way to start systemizing and structuring your agency for growth.
 I recommend highly!

 The Marketing Agency Blueprint: The Handbook for Building Hybrid PR, SEO, Content, Advertising, and Web Firms

 This book is must if you offer digital marketing services to your clients.
 It also has lots of great agency advice for any growing agency.
 At times it may feel a little dated (Published in 2011) but the core teachings are super valuable.

 Design Is a Job

-If you have not yet been introduced to Mike Monteiro and his passionate and profane take on design you are missing out.
+If you have not yet been introduced to Mike Monteiro and his passionate and profane take on design, you are missing out.
 You don’t need to be a designer to love this book.
 I’m not and I loved it.
-Mike is a straight shooter and this book is a must-read for any creative agency owner of freelancer.
+Mike is a straight shooter and this book is a must-read for any creative agency owner or freelancer.

 Don’t Make Me Think, Revisited: A Common Sense Approach to Web Usability (3rd Edition) (Voices That Matter) Ths is kinda the user experience/user interface design bible.
 It’s also written in super friendly easy-to-understand language.
 If your agency touches design in any way–read this!